 These amenities bring a charming feel to the area, giving it a relaxing atmosphere for retirees.
 It also happens to be one of the safeset neighborhoods in Staten Island.

 Just south of New Dorp is the larger community of Oakwood.
 This popular middle-class area is one of the best Staten Island neighborhoods for families and young couples.
 Many homes in the area offer oceanside views and quick access to Oakwood Beach.
 The schools in Oakwood provide strong programs for their students, whether attending one of the public or private campuses.

 You’ll be able to find a wide variety of homes in the area including single-family houses, condos, and garden apartments.

 Ever since it was first built in the late 1800s, Arden Heights has become an affordable neighborhood in Staten Island.
 The area has grown even more popular since the development of Village Greens, with its community pool and frequent local events.
 Residents who like soccer, will love the Owl Hollow soccer fields where local teams play almost all year round.

 More than half of the Arden Heights population consists of family homes, making it one of the best Staten Island neighborhoods for families.

 In the popular community of Eltingville, Atlantic Village covers a long, thin strip of land that borders the south shore.
 With everything from the Eltingville Shopping Center to Crescent Beach Park along Raritan Bay, there are plenty of things to do in this Staten Island neighborhood.
 Locals enjoy a relaxing environment thanks to the beautiful ocean view homes and quiet streets.

-The low crime rate, gorgeous homes, and easygoing residents, Atlantic Village is one of the best areas to live in Staten Island.
+The low crime rate, gorgeous homes, and easygoing residents make Atlantic Village is one of the best and safest areas to live in Staten Island.